mcclure/NFTBlocker/README.md

 I'm trying to use this as an unpacked extension and it isn't working?

 You'll need to include jquery-1.11.2.min.js in the project folder.

+How do I stop the blocking?

+Click the X in the top right corner of the blocking report to stop all blocking.
+Note that this will not unblock any users you have already blocked.